 Mortgage-backed and asset-backed securities risk.
-Mortgage-backed securities are particularly susceptible to prepayment and extension risks, because prepayments on the underlying mortgages tend to increase when interest rates fall and decrease when interest rates rise.
+Mortgage-backed securities are particularly susceptible to prepayment and extension risks, because prepayments on the underlying mortgages tend to increase when interest rates rates fall and decrease when interest rates rise.
 Prepayments may also occur on a scheduled basis or due to foreclosure.
 When market interest rates increase, prices of mortgage-backed securities may fall and mortgage refinancings and prepayments slow, which lengthens the effective duration of these securities.
 As a result, the negative effect of the interest rate increase on the market value of mortgage-backed securities is usually more pronounced than it is for other types of fixed income securities, potentially increasing the volatility of the Fund.
-Conversely, when market interest rates decline, while the value of mortgage-backed securities may increase, the rates of prepayment of the underlying mortgages tend to increase, which shortens the effective duration of these securities.
+Conversely, when market interest rates decline, while the value of mortgage-backed securities.
 Mortgage-backed securities are also subject to the risk that underlying borrowers will be unable to meet their obligations.
+Liquidity of mortgage-backed and asset-backed securities may change dramatically over time.